surgosan/portfolio/README.md

 ## Current Future Plans

-- Fix issue where site breaks if refreshed a page that is not home page
 - Bring about content closer?
 Change layout to boxed areas?
 - Playground area to play with data in a database using logic
-- Adjust backend to route all urls to index.html
 - Create personal blog where I can update my activities

 ## Completed Plans